The National Response Framework Quizlet

 • Decision-Making: Supporting informed decision-making by providing timely and accurate information.

-The NRCC plays a pivotal role in ensuring a coordinated and effective response to major incidents.
+The NRCC makes a difference in ensuring a coordinated and effective response to major incidents Small thing, real impact..

 3. Incident Command System (ICS): On-the-Ground Management